zk-SNARKs -Vital for Digital Privacy?

 by ImmuneBytes

 Blockchain Security has been a hot topic in recent years.
-As Etherium grows into its metropolis phase, it is going to deploy some changes, making it more abstraction friendly.
+As Ethereum grows into its metropolis phase, it is going to deploy some changes, making it more abstraction-friendly.
 One such change is zk-SNARKs, a powerful weapon against security and privacy breaches.

 Known for its widespread use in Zcash, zk-SNARKs is an acronym for zero-knowledge, Succinct, Non-interactive Argument for Knowledge.
 The prospects of zk-SNARKs are impressive.
-The underlying technology falls under the umbrella of zero-knowledge cryptography that proves the possession of information without revealing the information and without having the prover and verifier to interact with each other.
+The underlying technology falls under the umbrella of zero-knowledge cryptography, which proves the possession of information without revealing the information or having the need for a prover and verifier to interact with each other.

-zk-SNARKs allow proofs to be much more efficient and uses fewer data.
-Considering the fact that it requires no interaction between the two parties, it is comparatively faster, enabling them to be verified nearly instantly.
+zk-SNARKs allow proofs to be much more efficient without using too much data.
+Since it requires no interaction between the two parties, it is comparatively faster, enabling them to be verified nearly instantly.

 Technical Analysis